w3f-grants-archive/payment-processor/DEMO.md

 ### Prerequisites

-First and foremost, insert the offchain worker key by running this command:
+First and foremost, insert the offchain worker key to substrate node, in case you didn't yet:

 ```bash
 curl -H "Content-Type: application/json" \